UniversalDependencies/docs/_hyw/feat/Voice.md

 ### <a name="Cau">`Cau`</a>: causative voice

-In Armenian, the causative voice is a feature of verbs.
+In Western Armenian, the causative voice is a feature of verbs.
 In causative constructions, the subject is the entity that causes another participant to perform the action denoted by the base verb.
 Causatives are generally translated into English using verbs _cause, make, have, let, allow_.

 Synthetic causatives are formed with the suffix _-ցն-_/_-cʼn-_.
 It is quite productive and can be used also for deriving a transitive verb from an intransitive or middle verb.
 In this case, the resulting verb is analyzed as active (Voice=Act) rather than causative (e.g. _կորցնել_/_korc’nel_ “lose”, _թաքցնել_/_t’ak’c’nel_ “hide”).